anggifit/personal-portafolio/README.md

 ## User Data

 The user information is located in the data.json file.
 Make sure to provide the necessary details in this file to be displayed correctly in the portfolio.

+## Icons and Skills

+### Icons

+The icons used in the portfolio are located in the `assets` folder.
+If you need to add a new icon that is not already in the folder, place the new icon in the `assets` folder.

+### Adding New Skills

+When adding a new skill that is not already included in the portfolio, you must also update the cases in the `skillsImage` function located in the `utils` directory.

 ## Running the Project

 Follow these steps to run the project on your local machine: